webenable-asia/cms/DOCKER.md

-# Podman Development Guide
+# Docker Development Guide

-## � Podman-First Development
+## � Docker-First Development

-WebEnable CMS is designed for **Podman Compose development** to ensure consistency across all environments and simplify the development workflow.
+WebEnable CMS is designed for **Docker Compose development** to ensure consistency across all environments and simplify the development workflow.

 ## Quick Start